You’ve probably heard of castella cake before, as it’s a very popular cake in Japan.

 Now you know everything there is to know about making your own castella cake!
 Whatever flavor you choose to bake, we’re sure it will come out amazing.

 Get out there and get baking!
-Whether you’re making it for a festival or for a quiet afternoon in with coffee, we hope you love this fluffy sponge cake as much as we do.
+Whether you’re making it for a festival or for a quiet afternoon with coffee, we hope you love this fluffy sponge cake as much as we do.
+You should really try it.